MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/setting-up-a-xamarin-cross-platform-solution.md

 ---
-title: "Part 3 - Setting Up A Xamarin Cross Platform Solution"
+title: "Part 3 - Setting Up A Xamarin Cross-Platform Solution"
 description: "This document describes how to set up a cross-platform solution in Xamarin.
-It discuses various code sharing strategies such as shared projects and .NET Standard." ms.prod: xamarin ms.assetid: 4139A6C2-D477-C563-C1AB-98CCD0D10A93
+It discusses various code sharing strategies such as shared projects and .NET Standard." ms.prod: xamarin ms.assetid: 4139A6C2-D477-C563-C1AB-98CCD0D10A93
 author: asb3993